Qumulo/docs/shift-to-s3.md

   * `PRIVILEGE_REPLICATION_OBJECT_READ`: This privilege is required to view the status of a Shift relationship.

-  {% include note.html content="* For any changes to take effect, user accounts with newly assigned roles must log out and log back in (or their sessions must time out).

-  * Use special care when granting privileges to roles and users because certain privileges (such as replication-write privileges) can use system privileges to overwrite or move data to a location where a user has greater permissions.
-This can give a user access to all directories and files in a cluster regardless of any specific file and directory settings." %}
+  {% include note.html content="<ul><li>For any changes to take effect, user accounts with newly assigned roles must log out and log back in (or their sessions must time out).</li><li>Use special care when granting privileges to roles and users because certain privileges (such as replication-write privileges) can use system privileges to overwrite or move data to a location where a user has greater permissions.
+This can give a user access to all directories and files in a cluster regardless of any specific file and directory settings.</li></ul>" %}

 * An existing bucket with contents in Amazon S3